Knights of Sidonia: Manga

-Knights of Sidonia, written and illustrated by Tsutomu Nihei, was serialized in Kodansha's seinen manga magazine Monthly Afternoon from April 25, 2009, to September 25, 2015.
+Written and illustrated by Tsutomu Nihei, Knights of Sidonia was serialized in Kodansha's seinen manga magazine Monthly Afternoon from April 25, 2009, to September 25, 2015.
 It was compiled in 15 tankōbon volumes.
 The manga has been licensed in North America by Vertical, who released all 15 volumes in English between February 5, 2013, and April 26, 2016.

 Anime

-An anime television series adaptation, produced by Polygon Pictures, premiered on April 10, 2014, and ended its first season on June 26, 2014, on MBS and later on TBS, CBC and BS-TBS.
+An anime television series adaptation, produced by Polygon Pictures, aired its first season from April 10 to June 26, 2014, on MBS and later on TBS, CBC and BS-TBS.
 The series was directed by Kōbun Shizuno, assisted by Hiroyuki Seshita, with scripts by Sadayuki Murai and character designs by Yuki Moriyama.
+The opening theme song is "Sidonia" (シドニア, Shidonia), performed by Angela, while the ending theme song is "Show" (掌 -show-, Shō), performed by Eri Kitamura.

+A second season aired from April 11 to June 26, 2015.
+For the second season, the opening theme song is "Kishi Kōshinkyoku" (騎士行進曲, Knight March), performed by Angela, while the ending theme song is "Requiem" (鎮魂歌 -レクイエム-, Rekuiemu), performed by CustomiZ.

-The series has also been localized and streamed by Netflix in all of its territories since July 4, 2014, becoming the service's first original anime, as well as the first anime series on Netflix available in Dolby Vision/HDR.
+The series was localized and streamed by Netflix in all of its territories since July 4, 2014, becoming the service's first original anime, as well as the first anime series on Netflix available in Dolby Vision/HDR.
 The first season has been licensed for home video release by Sentai Filmworks.
-The opening theme is "Sidonia" by Angela, while the ending theme is "Show" (掌) by Eri Kitamura.
-A second season aired from April 10, 2015, to June 26, 2015, with Kishi Kōshinkyoku (騎士行進曲, Knight March) by Angela as the opening theme and "Requiem" by CustomiZ as the ending theme.
 The second season was released on Netflix on July 3, 2015, and has been licensed by Sentai Filmworks for home video distribution.
-On June 16, 2017, a third season for the series was confirmed to be in development by director Hiroyuki Seshita.
 In July 2021, Funimation announced they acquired the streaming rights from Netflix to both seasons.

 Films

 A compilation film of the first season with additional scenes and re-edited sound effects was released on March 6, 2015.

 A new anime film, titled Knights of Sidonia: Love Woven in the Stars, was announced on July 3, 2020.
 Hiroyuki Seshita served as chief director, while Tadahiro Yoshihira served as director for the new film, with Polygon Pictures returning for production.
 Sadayuki Murai and Tetsuya Yamada returned to write scripts, while Shūji Katayama composed the music.
 The rest of the staff and cast returned to reprise their roles.
 The first four minutes of the film were shown on YouTube on April 28, 2021.
-The film was set to premiere on May 14, 2021, but was delayed to June 4, 2021, due to the COVID-19 pandemic.
+The film was set to premiere on May 14, 2021, but was delayed to June 4 due to the COVID-19 pandemic.
 Funimation screened the film in international theaters starting on September 13, 2021.